 Change Readiness Assessment Template

-Download a copy of change readiness assessment template to figure out whether your organization is ready for the upcoming change.
+Download a copy of the change readiness assessment template to determine whether your organization is ready for the upcoming change.